peter-huang0402/tmp_test/README.md

 The advantage of SOFA in comparison with standard Raid5 protection.
 * SOFA supports 1M random write IOPS with 20 SSDs, which runs up 10 times faster than standard Raid5 protection.
 * SOFA significantly extends 1.8 times longer lifetime than standard Raid5 protection. \
     9 random writes in standard Raid5 protection need 18 read and 18 write IO requests.
-Regarding Sofa, 9 random writes only need 9 write IO request and 11 xor write request.
-Compared with standard Raid5, lifetime-prolonging in SOFA is 1.8 (18/10)  times longer.
+Regarding Sofa, 9 random writes only need 9 write IO requests and 1 XOR write request.
+Compared with standard Raid5, lifetime prolonging in SOFA is 1.8 (18/10)  times longer.

-The Features of Commercial Or Primary Version
+The Features of Commercial or Primary Version
 -------

 For primary or commercial version, our SOFA has many features including SOFA over ISCSI with 1M random write IOPS, write limit, crash recovery, scale up, RAID6 protection, volume manager and high availability.